 Orrick, Herrington & Sutcliffe LLP has served as Disclosure Counsel to the SFMTA and in such capacity has advised the SFMTA with respect to applicable securities laws and participated with responsible SFMTA officials and staff in conferences and meetings where information contained in this Official Statement was reviewed for accuracy and completeness.
-Disclosure Counsel is not responsible for the accuracy or completeness of the statements or information presented in this Official Statement and has not undertaken to independently verify any of such statements or information.
+Disclosure Counsel is not responsible for the accuracy or completeness of the statements or information.
 Rather, the SFMTA is solely responsible for the accuracy and completeness of the statements and information contained in this Official Statement.
 Upon the issuance of the Series 2021 Bonds, Disclosure Counsel will deliver a letter to the SFMTA which advises the SFMTA, subject to the assumptions, exclusions, qualifications and limitations set forth therein, that no facts came to attention of such firm which caused them to believe that this Official Statement as of its date and as of the date of issuance of the Series 2021 Bonds contained or contains any untrue statement of a material fact or omitted or omits to state any material fact necessary to make the statements therein, in light of the circumstances under which they were made, not misleading.
 No purchaser or holder of the Series 2021 Bonds, or other person or party other than the SFMTA, will be entitled to or may rely on such letter of Orrick, Herrington & Sutcliffe LLP having acted in the role of Disclosure Counsel to the SFMTA.